 On Thursday, April 12th, Chairman Mike Conaway of the House Agriculture Committee released the Agriculture and Nutrition Act of 2018 (H.R.
-2).
+2), also referred to as the Chairman’s mark.
 The bill was discussed and amended (i.e., marked up) in committee on April 18th, with the majority of the amendments (all offered by Republicans) voted en bloc.
 The bill was passed 26-20 on a party-line vote.
 This bill is the first legislative step towards passing a 2018 Farm Bill to replace the current legislation, which expires on September 30th.

 During this Farm Bill cycle, American Farmland Trust’s focus has been on protecting and improving the programs that deliver on its mission to protect farmland, promote environmentally sound farming practices, and keep farmers on the land.

 This blog post compares AFT’s priorities for the 2018 Farm Bill to the Chairman’s mark.
 Items that are included in the mark are noted with a (✓), and items that are partially or not at all included are noted with a (—).
 Items that were not on AFT’s list of priorities are marked by a (#).

 For more information about the politics around the Farm Bill, check out our latest DC Update.

 The Farm Bill has provided support for farmland protection through agricultural conservation easements since 1990, when Senator Patrick Leahy of Vermont sponsored a pilot program to fund agricultural conservation easements.
 In its current form, the Agricultural Conservation Easement Program is a voluntary federal conservation program implemented by the USDA Natural Resources Conservation Service that protects agricultural land and conserves wetlands.